 Brown rats are larger and more robust than other species and are commonly found in urban and suburban areas, especially near water sources.

 “The rats are always there, wherever there are people,” says Soufleri.
-In this case, however, the rats are exhibiting unusual behavior.
-“Usually, our paths don’t intersect because we live above the land, and they live underneath the earth, coming out at night to hunt for food.”
+However, in this case, the rats are exhibiting unusual behavior.
+“Usually, our paths don’t intersect because we live above ground, and they live underground, coming out at night to hunt for food.”

 The Reason